enfieldcat/ESP32_miniThrottle/README.md

 ESP32 based JMRI miniThrottle
 =============================
 Development for model train throttle controller.
-It uses either JMRI or DCC++ protocols to conect to a control station.
+It uses either JMRI or DCC++ protocols to connect to a control station over WiFi.
 The default is configurable.
+If using DCC++ a direct serial connection (WiFi-Free) connection is possible.
+This may provide sufficient control for small layouts with a panel mounted throttle.

 Status:
 -------